tivac/modular-css/packages/www/src/routes/api/_content/usage-svelte.md

 ##### `procesor`

 Pass a previously-created `@modular-css/processor` instance into the preprocessor.
 Will **not** pass through any other options to the processor if this is set, but `strict` will still be honored by the preprocessor.

-##### `warnOnUnused`

-If `true` any classes in the source CSS that aren't directly utilized by the template (or indirectly used via `composes`) will be logged out as warnings.

-⚠️⚡💀⚠️💀⚡⚠️
-Please note that this functionality is **EXPERIMENTAL** and subject to change.
-The first iteration of this feature is very basic and may lead to considerable false-positive warnings.
-Use your best judgement before removing CSS!
-⚠️⚡💀⚠️💀⚡⚠️

 ##### Shared Options